codemonument/example-bun-sqlite-hosting/README.md

 # Deployment Insights gathered

+## Northflank 2025-10-15: has infrastructure as code, but in a weird way

+AFAIK:

+- you can create templates
+- these templates can be synced with another git repo, different to the one you deploying your app from (?!? - why tf)

 ## Fly.io 2025-10-15: works ok

 - some issues with the initial deployment, the automatic detection got some